 Hence, the four biggest challenges in international negotiations are language, non-verbal behaviour, values, and thinking and decision-making patterns.
 In addition, people tend to make assumptions, and when incorrect, they will lead to misunderstandings.

-If you are struggling to determine your way of communicating, my course Master Intercultural Communication- Online Course provides you profound information to develop your working style and intercultural communication skills.
+If you are struggling to determine your way of communicating, my coaching program provides you with profound information to develop your working style and intercultural communication skills.
 Enroll today!